sanjaii/nosql-tool/README.md

 ### Adding Records into the Specified Collection

-`./bin/cli create collection_name valid_json_in_single_quotes `adds key-value pairs into a collection that exist.
+`./bin/cli create collection_name valid_json_in_single_quotes `, adds key-value pairs into a collection that exist.

 You can also pass multiple key-value pairs like shown in below.

-If you run `./bin/cli create Users '{"name":"Sanjay", "username":"sanjaii", "age": "25"}' '{"name":"Uday", "username":"uday123", "age": "23"}'` it will produce *db.json* like this
+If you run `./bin/cli create Users '{"name":"Sanjay", "username":"sanjaii", "age": "25"}' '{"name":"Uday", "username":"uday123", "age": "23"}'`,  it will produce *db.json* like this

 ```json
 {